geirolz/erules/core/docs/README.md

 )
 ```

+---

 N.B.
-Importing even the `erules-generic` you can use macro to auto-generate the target info using `contramapTarget` method.
-`contramapTarget` apply contramap and derive the target info by the contramap parameter.
-The contramap parameter
-must be inline and have the following form: `_.bar.foo.test`.
+Importing even the `erules-generic` you can use a macro to auto-generate the target info using the `contramapTarget` method. `contramapTarget` applies contramap and derives the target info by the contramap parameter.
+The contramap parameter must be inline and have the following form: `_.bar.foo.test`.

-Once we defied rules we just need to create the `RuleEngine` to evaluate that rules.
+Once we define rules, we just need to create the `RuleEngine` to evaluate those rules.

-We can evaluate rules in two different ways:
+We can run the engine in two ways:
-- denyAllNotAllowed
-- allowAllNotDenied
+- *denyAllNotAllowed*: to deny all is not explicitly allowed.
+- *allowAllNotDenied*: to allow all is not explicitly denied.

+Moreover, we can choose to run the engine in a pure way( with pure rules ) or in a monadic way (e.g. IO) using:
+- *seqEvalPure*: to run the engine in a pure way with pure rules.
+- *seqEval*: to sequentially run the engine in a monadic way.
+- *parEval*: to parallel run the engine in a monadic way.
+- *parEvalN*: to parallel run the engine in a monadic way with a fixed parallelism level.

 ```scala mdoc:to-string
 import erules.*